Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

 \textbf{Data} for the quantitative evaluation of our method is synthetically generated.
 For each clustering problem a total of $I$ points are sampled from a separate normal distribution for each of $K$ clusters.
-The cluster centers are randomly drawn, such that the distance between each pair of clusters lies within a predefined range $[d_\text{min}, d_\text{max}]$.
+The centroids are randomly drawn, such that the distance between each pair of clusters lies within a predefined range $[d_\text{min}, d_\text{max}]$.
 For each experiment a total of $L$ clustering tasks is generated.
 This allows us to evaluate the calibration metrics over a large value range.
 For all experiments that directly compare methods, identical clustering tasks are used.

-Further qualitative examples are provided for the IRIS dataset~\citep{fisher_use_1936}, which contains 50 samples of 4 features in 3 classes.
+Further results are provided for the IRIS dataset~\citep{fisher_use_1936} and a dataset of images containing ambiguous objects that are to be identified.
+The IRIS contains 50 samples of 4 features in 3 classes.
 We randomly subsample the points and dimensions to generate the parameters required for our experiments.

 \textbf{Clustering metrics} are computed using the available ground-truth clusters.
 We evaluate 4 standard metrics: The accuracy, which measures the ratio of clustering solutions that are identical to the ground-truth.
 Completeness~\citep{rosenberg_vmeasure_2007} measures the ratio of points from a single cluster being grouped together.
 The adjusted Rand score~\citep{hubert_comparing_1985} compares all pairs of points in the ground truth and prediction and the Fowlkes-Mallows index~\citep{fowlkes_method_1983} combines precision and recall into a single score.